Valérie Pécresse: Economic policy

 Declaring herself in favour of economic liberalism, she said in August 2021 that she was "two-thirds Merkel, one-third Thatcher".
 In the run-up to the 2022 presidential election, she promised to cut public spending and taxes through four major reforms: eliminating 150,000 civil service jobs, moving to retirement at age 65, reducing unemployment benefits and withdrawing the state from competitive companies in which it is a minority shareholder.
 She also wants to end the 35-hour workweek.
 At the same time, she has attempted to present herself as an environmentalist.

 Personal life

 Pécresse has been married to former investment banker and current CEO of GE Renewable Energy Jérôme Pécresse since 1994.
-The couple has three children.
+The couple have three children.